 Dickinson College has developed emergency plans that can be implemented in the event of a crisis directly affecting any of our programs abroad.
 In the unlikely event that it became necessary to return students to the United States, every effort would be made to offer alternative means for students to complete their academic program.
-For important information about Program Cancellation, see page 5 and refer to the Refund Policy in Appendix IV.
+For important information about Program Cancellation, see page 6.